-Cervus has mitigated these risks by geographical diversification in Western Canada, Australia and New Zealand within the agricultural sector and industry diversification into the commercial and industrial sector in Alberta and Saskatchewan which includes the construction, material handling and forklift and transportation groups.
+Cervus has mitigated these risks by geographical diversification in Western Canada, Australia and New Zealand within the agricultural sector and industry diversification into the construction, industrial and transportation sectors in Alberta, Saskatchewan and Ontario which includes the Commercial and Industrial equipment and Transportation equipment segments.

-The construction group sells light and medium construction and industrial and is comprised of several lines of equipment from two major manufacturers, Bobcat and JCB.
+The Commercial and Industrial segment sells light and medium construction equipment and is comprised of several lines of commercial equipment from major manufacturers, Bobcat and JCB.
 The major competitors are Caterpillar, Komatsu, CNH (Case), John Deere, Volvo, Hitachi and Liebherr.
-The light and medium construction and industrial market is very much dependent upon residential construction of new housing.

-The industrial equipment group sells material handling and forklift equipment from several manufacturers, Clark, Sellick, and Doosan being the major suppliers.
-Their major competitors are Toyota, Hyster, Crown, Yale and Caterpillar.
-The materials handling equipment is primarily sold to oilfield supply companies, building supply companies, warehousing, food processors, and the grocery industry.
+The light and medium commercial equipment market is very much dependent upon residential and commercial construction.
+The segment also sells industrial equipment from several manufacturers, Clark, Sellick and Doosan being the major suppliers.
+Their major competitors are Toyota, Hyster, Crown, and Caterpillar.
+Industrial equipment is primarily sold to building supply companies, warehousing, food processors, oilfield supply companies, and the grocery industry.
 This customer diversity mitigates to some degree the risks inherent in any one of these customer segments.
-However, this group has been impacted negatively by the general slowdown in the oil and gas and building sectors over the last few years.

-The transportation equipment group primarily sells transport equipment through PACCAR, which manufacturers Peterbilt trucks.
-The major competitors to Peterbilt are Kenworth, International, Freightliner, Western Star, Volvo and Mack trucks.
-The transportation equipment is primarily sold to those in the consumer and commercial transportation of goods and service industries, such as oil and gas.
+The Transportation equipment segment primarily sells transport equipment through PACCAR, which manufactures Peterbilt trucks.
+The major competitors to Peterbilt are Kenworth, International, Freightliner, Volvo, and Mack trucks.
+The segment is highly dependent on consumer and commercial transportation of goods and service, such as oil and gas.
 This diverse customer base does mitigate the risks inherent in any one of those customer segments.

-Presently the majority of the commercial and industrial equipment segment's revenue is derived from the sale of Bobcat, JCB, Peterbilt, Doosan, Clark and Sellick equipment and products.
-All these equipment manufacturers have established themselves as industry leaders in the Western Canada market for the manufacture and delivery of light construction, industrial and transportation equipment.
-There can be no assurance however that these suppliers will continue to manufacture high quality, competitively priced products or maintain its market share in the future.
+Presently the majority of the Transportation and Commercial and Industrial equipment segments' revenues are derived from the sale of Peterbilt, Bobcat, JCB and Doosan equipment and products.
+All these equipment manufacturers have established themselves as industry leaders in our markets for the manufacture and delivery of light commercial and industrial and transportation equipment.
+There can be no assurance however that each of these suppliers will continue to manufacture high quality, competitively priced products or maintain their market share in the future.